Redestiny/web3wiki/README.md

 a wiki for memecoin
-make everyone can bulid their coin
+to make everyone can bulid their coin